vonfzm/UoN-CELE-Submission-tex-template/README.md

 (Please note that depending on the editor, the methods are different.
 For example, CTex can be compiled in one click(F9), TexShop needs to select the method to type four times, and some compilers need to switch to .bib file for the second time.)

 9. Word count:
-In the terminal (on Mac you can find it in the lunchpad - other, on Windows,press Win + R, input cmd in the window that pops up and press enter), first input `cd "path of your template folder" `, such as on the desktop,it's `cd Desktop\template` .
+In the terminal (on Mac you can find it in the lunchpad - other, on Windows,press Win + R, input cmd in the window that pops up and press enter), first input `cd "path of your template folder" `, such as on the desktop,it's `cd Desktop\final` .
 Then in the step 5, if you chose①enter `texcount -inc template.tex`, if you chose②,enter `texcount template.tex` .It will display the number of words in the body and title, and the words in references will not be counted.

 10. Convert your PDF to .docx(__very important!__):